 The Center is open daily from 9:00 a.m. to 3:00 p.m., subject to docent availability.

 Susan J. Varty was a board director for OMWD from 1994 until her passing in 2009.
 Ms. Varty exhibited a passion and tenacity for water issues while balancing environmental conservancy and fiscal conservatism.
-Instrumental in obtaining several grants to support the Reserve, she was also diligent in developing and maintaining an excellent working relationship with Reserve partner, the Escondido Creek Conservancy.
-On July 22, 2009, OMWD’s board expressed its appreciation for her many years of dedicated leadership, tireless effort, and commitment to serve OMWD customers and Reserve visitors with the naming of the “Elfin Forest Interpretive Center Honoring Susan J. Varty.”
+Instrumental in obtaining several grants to support the Reserve, she was also diligent in developing and maintaining an excellent working relationship with Reserve partner, Escondido Creek Conservancy.
+On July 22, 2009, OMWD’s board expressed its appreciation for her many years of dedicated leadership, tireless effort, and commitment to serve OMWD customers and Reserve visitors with the naming of “Elfin Forest Interpretive Center Honoring Susan J. Varty.”

 More information is available by emailing us or calling 760-632-4212.